chuckstack/chuckstack.github.io/src-ls/stack-faq.md

 ## What is the current status of chuck-stack?

 The short answer is: We have been deploying the chuck-stack for more that 10 years.
-Some parts of the start are in early alpha.
+Some parts of the stack are in early alpha.
 Other parts reached production 15 years ago.
 Here is a more detailed answer:

 -   [iDempiere ERP](https://www.idempiere.org/) is the oldest member of the stack.
 We started deploying it on Linux as early as 2001.
 -   We started deploying [PostgreSQL](https://www.postgresql.org/) on Linux in 2011.